 Ole Sandberg Cabin

 The Ole Sandberg cabin located at the junction of Main Loop, Log Roller, and Creek Crawl trails is located 2.5 km from the parking area.
 The cabin can be heated by a wood stove (wood can be found on outside deck) and has a covered porch.
 An outhouse is located behind the hut.
-First aid supplies and equipment (toboggan) are stored at the cabin as well.
+First aid supplies and equipment (toboggan) are also stored at the cabin.
 The cabin is not intended for overnight use.

 Seven Bridges snowshoe trail

 Come out and try the Seven Bridges snowshoe trail!
 It is 4.5 km of rolling terrain through forest and cutblocks.
 It roughly follows the Stimulus bike trail.
 Seven Bridges is dog-friendly, but be mindful it is near our ski trails so please keep your dog under control at all times and have them on-leash when crossing XC trails.
 Snowshoeing is not permitted on groomed trails, except in those places where snowshoe trails cross over our XC trails.
 At these points, all users should exercise caution and respect.